Spouse and Fiance(e) Visas

 ♠ in breach of immigration laws (except that, where paragraph 39E of these Rules applies, any current period of overstaying will be disregarded), unless paragraph EX.1. applies

-If you meet all the requirements and do not fall under the EX1 exception, you will get a 30 month visa, subject to no recourse to public funds, and will be eligible to apply for indefinite leave to remain (permanent residence or settlement) after a continuous period of at least 60 months spent in the UK on this visa.
+You will be eligible to apply for indefinite leave to remain (permanent residence or settlement) after completing a continuous period of at least 60 months.

 13. What if I do not meet the English requirement or if I do not have the funds or income with which to maintain and accommodate myself?

-If you meet all the other requirements except for the ‘maintenance and or English requirement’, you will be able to rely on the EX.1 route.
-The downsides of this route are that you’ll be placed on a 10 year route to settlement which means you’ll need to spend 10 years on this route before you can apply for permanent residence in the UK.
+If you meet all the other requirements except for the ‘financial and/or English requirement’, you may be able to rely on the EX.1 route.
+The downsides of this route are that you’ll be placed on a longer route to settlement which means you’ll need to spend 10 years on this route before you can apply for permanent residence in the UK.

 This also means you will need to make the same application every 2.5 years before your visa expires which will mean additional cost and stress.
 You will also need to jump an extra hoop of proving that “there are insurmountable obstacles to your family life continuing overseas”.
 That additional requirement means your application will not be a straightforward one, and so you’ll need to provide additional evidence.
 You will also be subject to a condition of no recourse to public funds unless the Home Office deems such recourse to be appropriate.